 Dear District 11 Parents and Guardians:

 The Homebound Instruction Program offers educational services for a student who is absent from school for an extended period of time due to a physical, mental, or emotional concern.
 These absences total more than ten (10) consecutive school days and are verified by a licensed medical professional.
 Homebound instruction is not intended to replace the student’s normal curriculum or school placement.
-Homebound Instruction is provided through tutoring services and/or online coursework.
+Homebound Instruction is provided through online coursework and supplemental tutoring where appropriate.

 In accordance with Colorado Springs Board of Education Policy IHBF and IHBF-R:

 - A student on Homebound Instruction will only be provided his/her core classes during enrollment

 - Elective classes are not supported while a student is enrolled in Homebound Instruction